 After graduating from high school, enlisting in the military seemed a natural choice for Rhilinger; both of his grandfathers and his uncle were in service, and he’d always had a fascination with aircraft.
-Rhilinger served in the Air Force for 18-and-a-half years, then the National Guard; ten of those years were active duty.
+Rhilinger served 19 years, ten of which were active duty.

 During his service, Rhilinger deployed to Afghanistan, United Arab Emirates, Kurdistan, and Germany on mortuary affairs mission which meant transporting bodies off the field and prepping them to get them home.

 “It was an honor to get people home,” says Rhilinger.
 “Most was done in Germany, that’s where we were getting two or three angel flights a week.
 This was at the height of the insurgency, in 2006.”

 It was during Rhilinger’s reserve time as a correctional officer that he was diagnosed with kidney cancer, which warranted removal of one of his kidneys and ultimately led to him leaving the corrections field.
 But it wasn’t long before he saw that the end of one chapter would lead to a meaningful next one.

 “I had a DAV rep who happens to be my brother-in-law, and he helped with my claim,” says Rhilinger.
 “I loved what he did for me and my family, and I wanted to do the same.”